scummvm/scummvm/doc/docportal/other_platforms/android.rst

 Two finger tap
 ^^^^^^^^^^^^^^^^^

-To do a two finger tap, hold one finger down and then tap with a second finger.
+To perform a two finger tap, hold one finger down and then tap with a second finger.

 Three finger tap
 ^^^^^^^^^^^^^^^^^^

-To do a three finger tap, start with holding down one finger and progressively touch down the other two fingers, one at a time, while still holding down the previous fingers.
+To perform a three finger tap, start with holding down one finger and progressively touch down the other two fingers, one at a time, while still holding down the previous fingers.
 Imagine you are impatiently tapping your fingers on a surface, but then slow down that movement so it is rhythmic, but not too slow.

+Two finger slide
+^^^^^^^^^^^^^^^^^

+To perform a two finger slide, place two fingers on the touch screen (typically the index and middle finger) and slide them upwards or downwards.

 Immersive Sticky fullscreen mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^